 Overloading, inappropriate fitment of attachments or towing can significantly change the handling, stability and braking conditions of a quad bike and may contribute to its instability and potential for roll over.

-Operators should refer to the Rural Plant Code of Practice 2004 (PDF, 644 KB) and WorkSafe Victoria's, A handbook for workplaces – Quad bikes on farms which provides handy tips on undertaking risk assessments.
+Operators should refer to the Rural Plant Code of Practice 2004 (PDF, 0.63 MB) and WorkSafe Victoria's, A handbook for workplaces – Quad bikes on farms which provides handy tips on undertaking risk assessments.

-- there is another item of farm machinery that could provide a safer operation, i.e. a side-by-side vehicle, small tractor or utility
+- there's another item of farm machinery that could provide a safer operation, i.e. a side-by-side vehicle, small tractor or utility

 - fitting equipment (such as crush protection devices) that will minimise the risk of injury from possible rollover